Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Network Design

 \subsection{Stage 1: Classification Network}

-We tested various network architechtures for classifying regions as star-forming (SFR) or non-star-forming (nSFR).
+We tested various network architechtures to be used for classifying regions as star forming (SFR) or not star forming (nSFR).
 Initial tests included 3D adapted versions of 16-layer ResNet~\citep{He2015}, 16-layer DenseNet~\citep{huang2016}, and GoogLeNet as described in \cite{szegedy2014}, however it quickly became apparent that these models were too complex for the task at hand.
 To reduce the model complexity, this work uses small classifiers based on ideas from those seminal papers, with vastly reduced network depth.
 In addition to changing the depth of the network, this work also implements several changes to the above architecture designs: \begin{itemize} \item Number of input channels represents input hydrodynamic fields and is a hyperparameter. \item The network width is another hyperparameter, tunable using the number of channels at the first layer, $N_0$. \item Each convolution, regardless of base architecture, is followed by dropout, batch normalization, and ReLU activation, with exceptions in Inception blocks (IBs) (Figure~\ref{fig:conv}). \end{itemize}

 Figure \ref{fig:conv} describes the basic convolution and IBs used throughout this work.
-By default, the convolution block has a 3D $K^3$ convolutional filter, dropout with probability 0.2, batch normalization, and ReLU activation.
+By default, the convolution block has a 3D $K^3$ convolutional filter, dropout with probability 0.2, batch normalization~\citep{ioffe2015}, and ReLU activation.
 The default stride and padding are set such that the input dimension is unchanged.
-Note that dropout zeros the output of an entire channel in the output of the layer~\citep{tompson2014}.
+In the interest of preserving spatial relationships while reducing overfitting, dropout zeros the output of an entire channel in the output of the layer~\citep{tompson2014}.
 The IBs presented in Figure~\ref{fig:conv} are used in the classifier architecture.
 In principle, all channel numbers in the IB are tunable hyperparameters, however this parameter space was not explored in this work.